pacificclimate/pycds/pycds/alembic/versions/434b4a868241_add_metadata_change_history/md_hx_100/primary_ops_to_hx_table.md

 $BODY$
     -- This trigger function inserts a new record into the corresponding history table -- when a primary table receives an insert, update or delete operation.
     -- This trigger function is called AFTER a primary table operation.
+Therefore it sees -- the final values for NEW/OLD; in particular, any default values.
 DECLARE
-    -- Trigger function args.
-    -- Metadata id column name can be arbitrary; not determined by view/table name. this_metadata_id_name text := tg_argv[0];

     -- Values from special variables
     this_collection_name text := tg_table_name;